 Yoghurt has many health benefits majorly because it’s a fermented milk product.

 Why is a fermented milk drink good for your body?

-Firstly, you should understand that not all microorganisms are bad or evil in the body; infact I thought them, we might all be dead (As a microbiologist and a chef, you can take that from me).
+Firstly, you should understand that not all microorganisms are bad or evil in the body; infact, without them, we might all be dead (As a microbiologist and a chef, you can take that from me).